Everest Base Camp Trek with Helicopter Return - 12 Days

 Travel and Medical Insurance

-Travel and medical insurance covering high-altitude trekking and emergency helicopter evacuation is mandatory.
-Weather can disrupt flights to and from Lukla, causing delays or cancellations.
-Insurance helps cover these unexpected costs.
+Travel and medical insurance covering high-altitude trekking and emergency helicopter evacuation is mandatory for all Everest Base Camp trekkers.
+Weather conditions in the Everest region can disrupt flights to and from Lukla, causing delays or cancellations.
+Insurance helps cover these unexpected costs and ensures peace of mind throughout your trek.

 Equipment